-This License is made with reference to the following facts:
+This agreement is made with reference to the following facts:

 - a.
-County and Contractor are parties to that certain agreement for professional services to which this License is attached as Schedule D, and which is titled Agreement Between the County of San Mateo and Sitike Counseling Center and dated for reference purposes only as of July 1, 2021, (the "Agreement").
-This License is incorporated as part of the Agreement and sets forth the rights and obligations of the parties in relation to the use of certain real property, which use is necessary for the performance of the Agreement; - b.
-Contractor has occupied the first floor of the Building (as defined herein) since 1996 pursuant to a Lease Agreement with the prior fee owner of the Building; - c.
-On January 23, 2018, County became the owner of record of the Building; - County and Contractor desire that Contractor continue to occupy the Premises (as defined herein) in connection with its delivery of services pursuant to the Agreement and desire to enter into this License to permit said occupancy; and - b.
+County and Contractor are parties to that certain agreement for professional services to which this License is attached as Exhibit C, and which is titled Agreement Between the County of San Mateo and Our Common Ground, Inc. and dated for reference purposes only as of July 1, 2021, (the "Agreement").
+This License is incorporated as part of the Agreement, and sets forth the rights and obligations of the parties in relation to the use of certain real property, which use is necessary for the performance of the Agreement. - b.
 Licensee's use and occupancy of the Premises as set forth in Section 5, hereof, shall be on the terms and conditions set forth herein.